a1cdefghijklmnopqr1tuvwxyz/a1cdefghijklmnopqr1tuvwxyz/README.md

 - 👋 Hi, I’m @a1cdefghijklmnopqr1tuvwxyz
 - 👀 I’m interested in 3D & mathematics
 - 🌱 I’m currently learning how to use the rigging with 3D objects
-- 📫 you can write to me in this mail sbedjil@yahoo.com
+- 📫 you can reach me in sbedjil@yahoo.com

 <!---
 a1cdefghijklmnopqr1tuvwxyz/a1cdefghijklmnopqr1tuvwxyz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.